alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 from scipy.stats import beta

 def plot_beta(a, b):
-    "plot the beta distribution for shape paramters (a, b)"
+    "Plot the beta distribution for shape paramters (a, b)"

     xvals = np.linspace(0, 1)

     plt.plot(xvals, beta.pdf(xvals, a=a, b=b))
     plt.xlabel("Biden vote probability")
     plt.title("PDF for the Beta distribution with a = {}, b = {}".format(a, b))

 plot_beta(8., 4.)
 ```